thebkv/bkv/exodus10.md

 > “forgive, I pray thee, my sin only this once.”

-Again the old ruling will can recognize its error **while suffering its consequence**.
+Again the old ruling will can recognize its error while suffering its consequence and ask for relief.
+Yet the preceding chapters have already shown that confession under pressure does not necessarily amount to a changed governing orientation.

-Again it asks for relief.

-But confession under pressure has already been shown to be different from transformation.

-### v18–20 — The West Wind Removes the Locusts
+v18–20 — The West Wind Removes the Locusts

-And Moses goes out from Pharaoh and entreats the LORD.

-And the LORD turns a mighty **west wind**, which carries the locusts into the Red Sea.
+Moses goes out from Pharaoh and entreats the LORD.
+The LORD turns a mighty west wind, which carries the locusts into the Red Sea:

 > “there remained not one locust in all the coasts of Egypt.”

-God's authority over the condition is complete.
+God’s authority over the condition is complete: He sends it and He removes it.

-He sends.

-He removes.

-But Pharaoh's heart remains hardened:
+But Pharaoh’s heart remains hardened:

 > “so that he would not let the children of Israel go.”

 Once again:

-**Pressure → Confession → Relief → Return to Resistance**
+Pressure → Confession → Relief → Return to Resistance

-The ruling consciousness wants the consequences removed without surrendering its claim to govern.
+The ruling consciousness wants the consequence removed without surrendering its claim to govern.

-### v21–23 — Darkness Over Egypt
+v21–23 — Darkness Over Egypt

 And the LORD said unto Moses:

 > “Stretch out thine hand toward heaven, that there may be darkness over the land of Egypt, even darkness which may be felt.”

-The judgment now reaches something more fundamental than water, vegetation, possessions, or bodies.

-**Light itself disappears from Egypt.**

-And there is:

-> “a thick darkness in all the land of Egypt three days.”

-They see not one another.

-Neither does any rise from his place.

-The ruling consciousness that refused divine illumination is now revealed as a condition in which **there is no light by which to see or move**.
+A thick darkness covers Egypt for three days.
+The Egyptians see not one another, and neither does any rise from his place.
+Within the BKV reading, the textual effects of the darkness are especially important:

 Perception fails.
 Movement ceases.

-The old order has become inwardly immobilized.
+The old order can neither see nor proceed.

 But:

 > **“all the children of Israel had light in their dwellings.”**

-This is the sharpest distinction yet.
+This is the sharpest distinction yet:

-**Darkness in Egypt.
+Darkness in Egypt.
-Light in Israel's dwellings.**
+Light in Israel’s dwellings.

-The two conditions occupy the same larger land, but they no longer participate in the same illumination.

-The faculties under God's distinction possess **light within the house**.
+The two conditions occupy the same larger land, yet they no longer participate in the same illumination.
+The faculties distinguished by God possess light within the house.

-### v24 — Pharaoh's Final Compromise
+v24 — Pharaoh’s Final Compromise

 And Pharaoh calls unto Moses and says: